 Pregnancy, weight loss, aging, and other factors can make the breasts age faster, which can cause excessive sagging.

-Many women feel self-conscious and unattractive because of their sagging breasts and want a breast lift to make them look more feminine.
+Many women feel self-conscious and unattractive because their breasts sag and want a breast lift to make them look more feminine.
 Also, the procedure repositions the nipples higher on the chest to give the breasts the ideal appearance.

-Most women who have a breast lift report feeling more attractive and self-confident, which can also help in the bedroom.
+Most women who have mastopexy report feeling more attractive and self-confident, which can also help in the bedroom.

 Breast lift surgery also has one of the highest satisfaction rates of all cosmetic procedures.

 Dr. Smita will have a consultation with you to determine if you’re a good fit for this procedure.
 You may be an ideal candidate for a breast lift surgery if: